WELCOME TO

 NEUROIMAGING (fMRI)

-Participants will lay in an MRI (Magnetic Resonance Imaging) scanner, where they will perform tasks as images of their brain are captured.
-This is a painless, non-invasive procedure, and potential participants will be screened to make sure they are MRI-safe before entering the scanner.
+Participants will lie in an MRI (Magnetic Resonance Imaging) scanner and complete tasks while brain images are captured.
+This is a painless, non-invasive procedure, and all participants are screened for MRI safety beforehand.

 ELECTROENCEPHALOGRAPHY (EEG)